-If you’re like me, the thought of making homemade pasta is right up there with the thought of knitting your own clothes or building your own car: Sure, theoretically, it’s good.
-Other people might try it, and when they do, you might think it’s a little cool.
+If you’re like me, the thought of making homemade pasta is right up there with the thought of knitting your own clothes or building your own car.
+Sure, theoretically, it’s good.
+Other people might try it, and when they do, you might think it’s kind of cool.

 We know making pasta takes time, and it might be messy.
 I know that.
 Last weekend, I did it anyway.

 And when I did, I learned something: when you make it from scratch, the results will be worth it.

 The first thing I should tell you is that I hardly ever eat pasta anymore.